Morrisons Compensation Claims

 With over 25 years of experience, Jefferies Solicitors are experienced in dealing with compensation claims.
 If you have suffered an injury due to negligent action, we are here to assess your case and help you through each step of the legal process.

-If your case has valid grounds to make an injury claim against Morrisons, we may be able to estimate how much your injuries are worth.
+If your case has valid grounds to make an injury claim against a supermarket, we may be able to estimate how much your injuries are worth.
 Please call us on 0800 342 3206 or enquire online where we will happily discuss your case.

 Morrisons Compensation Claims

 All companies have a duty of care towards their customers and their employees, whether they work for an agency or are directly employed.
-Therefore, Morrisons must meet health and safety standards and provide a safe work environment.
-If you have experienced an accident that wasn’t your fault, due to a failure to meet these standards, then Morrisons could be accountable for blame and owe you compensation.
+Therefore, supermarkets must meet health and safety standards and provide a safe work environment.
+If you have experienced an accident that wasn’t your fault, due to a failure to meet these standards, then the supermarket could be accountable for blame and owe you compensation.

 Types of Morrisons Accidents and Injuries

-Below are a few examples of common injuries which result in Morrisons Compensation Claims.
+Below are a few examples of common injuries which result in Supermarket Compensation Claims.

 Some of the common scenarios where staff and customers could suffer an injury include: